Choices and intervals: Introduction

 The size of the largest interval in the process is a natural object to study.
 Here, we only have very crude estimates (see Section~\ref{sec:largest_interval}).
 One might expect that its magnitude can be deduced from the limiting interval distribution: it should be of the order of $\overline F^{-1}(1/n)/n$, where $\overline F$ is the tail of the (non-size-biased) limiting interval distribution.

 Another interesting open problem is to study the spatial positions of the points in the $\Psi$-process.
 We believe that the limiting empirical distribution is always uniform (although the min-$k$ choice process displays extremely slow convergence, see Figure~\ref{fig:2}).
 This is indeed the case for the above-mentioned Kakutani process \cite{Lootgieter1977,Zwet1978,Slud1978}, but the methods do not carry over.
 One of the motivations for proving Theorem~\ref{thm:main0} is that it could help resolve that question.
-We are actively working on this problem.
+For a restricted class of $\Psi$-processes including the max-2-process, Matthew Junge \cite{Junge} has recently proved this conjecture by extending the methods from this article.

-The problem of the spatial positions of the points originates with a problem posed to us by I. Benjamini about a similar, albeit technically quite different problem.
+The problem of the spatial positions of the points originates with a problem posed to us by Itai Benjamini about a similar, albeit technically quite different problem.
 Once again, consider throwing pairs of points on the circle.
 Now, keep the point that is \emph{farthest} from other points and discard the point which is closest.
 One can similarly define a process that does the reverse.
 The evolution of the interval distribution in this case now becomes substantially more complicated, and simulations give very strong evidence that the limiting interval distributions are different.
+Nevertheless, we expect that the points are almost surely equidistributed on the circle.
+This problem can be naturally generalized to other classes of homogeneous spaces.